Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: : Dashboard Interactive Assistant for Navigation and Analysis

 \subsection{Voice-based Interaction}

-With the growing support for multimodal interaction in LLM-powered assistants (e.g., Microsoft Co-Pilot), we included a voice modality to mimic the experience of conversing with a human onboarder (DG2 and DG3).
+With the growing support for multimodal interaction in LLM-powered assistants (e.g., Microsoft Copilot), we included a voice modality to mimic the experience of conversing with a human onboarder (\DGTwo and \DGThree).
 Speech input allows users to issue queries in natural language and receive real-time guidance without relying on typing.

-Users can enable this modality via a push-to-talk model, where the users can press and hold the mouse button while speaking, and upon release, \sysName processes the input using the Realtime API~\cite{realtime} and immediately returns a spoken response (DG5).
+Users can enable this modality via a push-to-talk model\inserted{(see Figure \mbox{\ref{fig:ui-side-by-side}} (b))}, where they press and hold the mouse button while speaking, and upon release, \sysName processes the input using the Realtime API~\cite{realtime} and immediately returns a spoken response (\DGFive).
 This design ensures that users maintain full control over when the system listens, avoiding interruptions during regular conversation.
 We initially experimented with a wake-word approach (\textit{``Hey dashboard!''}), but found it prone to false activations, as the system occasionally responded to background discussions that were not intended for the assistant.
 We therefore selected the push-to-talk model as a more reliable and less intrusive interaction style.
-In addition to the audio output, \sysName also highlights specific regions of the dashboard to direct user's attention (DG4).
+In addition to the audio output, \sysName also highlights specific regions of the dashboard to direct the user's attention (\DGFour).